dask/dask/docs/source/spark.rst

 Dask workloads on your current infrastructure and vice versa.

-In particular, for users coming from traditional Hadoop/Spark clusters (such as those sold by Cloudera/Hortonworks) you are likely using the Yarn resource manager.
+In particular, for users coming from traditional Hadoop/Spark clusters (such as those sold by Cloudera/Hortonworks) you are using the Yarn resource manager.
 You can deploy Dask on these systems using the `Dask Yarn
 <https://yarn.dask.org>`_ project, as well as other projects, like `JupyterHub
 on Hadoop <https://jcrist.github.io/jupyterhub-on-hadoop/>`_.